kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 #### Use CDI

-As an example, we will import a Fedora28 Cloud Image as a Pvc and launch a Virtual Machine making use of it
+As an example, we will import a Fedora28 Cloud Image as a Pvc and launch a Virtual Machine making use of it.

 ```
 oc project myproject
 oc create -f pvc_fedora.yml
 ```

-This will create the Pvc with a proper annotation so that CDI controller detects it and launches an importer pod to gather the image specified in the *kubevirt.io/storage.import.endpoint* annotation
+This will create the Pvc with a proper annotation so that CDI controller detects it and launches an importer pod to gather the image specified in the *kubevirt.io/storage.import.endpoint* annotation.

 ```
 oc get pvc fedora -o yaml